-For generators connected to the LV network the transmission network will not become unstable regardless of fault duration.
-For most generators connected to a 6.6kV, 11kV or 22kV distribution feeder it is not possible that a short circuit fault will cause transmission network instability.
+For most generators connected to a 6.6kV, 11kV or 22kV distribution feeder it is unlikely that a short circuit fault will cause transmission network instability.
 66kV sub transmission faults are likely to cause network instability unless the fault current is interrupted quickly.